-Every now and then people come to me for advice on tone.
-Pickup swapping, magnet swapping, a change in wiring; all is possible.
-Nevertheless, before I start to think on what might work I always ask: did you change the height of the pickup and the polepieces?
-For many people adjusting the height of the pickup or the polepiece is an unknown procedure and some players are even scared to adjust the height of their pickup or polepiece!
+Every now and then people come to me for advice on tone :pickup swapping, magnet swapping, wiring changes… Nevertheless, before I start to think about what might work I always ask, “did you change the height of the pickup and the pole pieces?”
+For many people this type of adjustment is an unknown procedure and some players are even scared to adjust the height of their pickup or pole piece.

-I understand the fear of making irreparable damage, but to get the most out of your guitar and to get a full grasp of the tonal possibilities of your guitar, there’s little option besides grabbing a screwdriver and doing it yourself.
-I will try to explain the different tones you get with different heights of your pickup and polepieces as well as why softening the highs or tightening the lows of your tone by slanting the pickup perpendicular to the strings.
+I understand the fear of making irreparable damage, but to get the most out of your guitar and to get a full grasp of the tonal possibilities of your guitar sometimes you can just grab a screwdriver and do it yourself.
+Let’s have a look at the different tones you get with different heights of your pickup and pole pieces.

-By adjusting the height of the pickup or polepiece you are essentially changing how far the magnetic field reaches towards the strings.
-As a crude rule of thumb you can say that the more intense the magnetic field is in the vicinity of the strings.
-The stronger the magnetic field the tighter you will experience the sound of your guitar.
-Just take any pickup you have with an alnico 5 and swap out the alnico 5 for an alnico 2 (the same magnet you’ll find in the Alnico II Pro).
-Because the magnet is weaker you lose some output and you will also experience a bit more ‘sag’ and warmth: your lows will be emphasized and will be simultaneously a bit less tight resulting in overall more ‘sag’ in your tone.
-Some pickups are completely designed to have a specific magnet and as a result a mag swap will absolutely not work to reduce (or boost) the sag, but some other pickups take mag swapping extremely well.
+By adjusting the height of the pickup or pole piece you’re essentially changing how far the magnetic field reaches towards the strings.
+As a crude rule of thumb you can say the magnetic field is more intense in the vicinity of the strings.
+For example, if you’re into magnet swapping, take any pickup you have with an Alnico 5 magnet and swap the magnet for an Alnico 2 (the same magnet you’ll find in the Alnico II Pro).
+Because the magnet is weaker you lose some output and you’ll also experience a bit more ‘sag’ and warmth: your lows will be emphasized and will be simultaneously a bit less tight, resulting in overall more ‘sag’ in your tone.
+Some pickups are completely designed to have a specific magnet, so a magnet swap will absolutely not work to reduce (or boost) the sag.
+But some other pickups take mag swapping extremely well.

-An easy way to see how your pickup will react if it’s magnetic field were to be reduced would be to simply lower the pickup.
-The magnet will be situated lower in the pickup cavity softening the magnetic field near the strings, resulting in less output, less string pull (the pulling effect the magnet has on the string cannot and should not be negated) meaning more output and some players even claim a more dynamic, natural feel.
-A strong magnet is considered by some to be like a compression pedal always ‘on’ and lowering the pickup a bit will keep the tone in tact for a huge part but the weakened magnetic field gives it back some of the dynamics and natural feel you lose by having a strong magnet.
+An easy way to see how your pickup will react if its magnetic field were to be reduced would be to simply lower the pickup.
+The magnet will be situated lower in the pickup cavity, softening the magnetic field near the strings and resulting in less output and less string pull, meaning more output and what some players even claim a more dynamic, natural feel.
+A strong magnet is considered by some to be like a compression pedal, and lowering the pickup a bit will keep the tone itself intact but the weakened magnetic field will give back some of the dynamics and natural feel you lose by having a strong magnet.

-Sometimes the loss of treble after having lowered the pickup to the desired output level is just too much.
-By adjusting the polepieces this can be solved, too.
-Just take a screw driver and raise the polepieces as much as you need (or as much as possible).
+Sometimes after lowering the pickup to achieve the desired output you might feel that you’ve lost too much treble.
+You can fix this by adjusting the pole pieces.
+Just take a screw driver and raise each one as much as you need.
 This is nothing more but a small extension of the magnetic field towards the string, but the effect can be immense.